Kailyn Lowry Reportedly Blindsided By Javi’s New Romance, Keeping Lincoln Away?

 A post shared by Kailyn Lowry (@kaillowry) on

 In addition to dealing with Marroquin’s recent bombshell, Lowry is preparing to have another baby.
-She hasn’t announced the identity of the father but did confirm that it is a close friend she dating for a brief time.
+She hasn’t announced the identity of the father but did confirm that it is a close friend she dated for a brief time.

 Despite all the drama, Marroquin only had good things to say about Lowry’s new pregnancy.
 A few weeks after Lowry filed a protection from abuse order, Marroquin stated that he only wants the baby and Lowry to be healthy.